 Bradwell Power Generation Company Limited, China General Nuclear Power Corporation and our group companies in the UK (collectively “we“, “us“) take the security and privacy of data seriously.
 We need to gather and use certain information or ‘data’ about you in order to manage our relationship with you and comply with our legal obligations.
 In addition, we are also required to comply with our legal obligations under applicable privacy laws, including the European Union’s General Data Protection Regulations (“GDPR“), and local laws which implement it in the United Kingdom.

 This Privacy Notice explains who we are, how we collect, share and use personal information about you, and how you can exercise your privacy rights.
-This Privacy Notice applies to personal data we collect when you communicate with us in any way, including in person, through our website (https://bradwellb.co.uk/ ) (“Website“), via email over the phone or through any of our helplines, as identified on our Website (“Helplines“), as part of a public consultation (“Consultation“) or via any other medium.
+This Privacy Notice applies to personal data we collect through our website (https://bradwellb.co.uk/) (“Website“).

-It does not apply to external visitors to our facility or to our employees, to whom we make available separate privacy notices.
+It does not apply to information we collect through means other than our website, external visitors to our facilities or to our employees, to whom we make available separate privacy notices.

 If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.